braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/gmail_promotions_tab.md

 {: .reset-td-br-1 .reset-td-br-2}

 {% alert tip %}
 We recommend that you upload your logo and product image to the Braze Media Library, then copy and paste the URLs into the appropriate fields.
 Only static image formats like `.png` and `.jpeg` are accepted.
-Some image formats, like `.gif`, will upload but not act as expected.
+Some image formats, like `.gif`, will upload but not display as expected.
 {% endalert %}

 ### Best practices

-In addition to adhering to the following best practices recommended by Gmail, you can use their [Preview your annotations][5] tool to see what their cards look like.
+In addition to adhering to the following best practices recommended by Gmail, you can use their [Preview your annotations tool][5] to see what your cards look like.

 ![An example of what your preview may look like when testing on the Gmail site.][6]

 {% alert warning %}
-While you can use Liquid within this script, we strongly suggest that you test as much as possible to avoid an error.
+While you can use Liquid within this script, we strongly suggest that you test your messaging as much as possible to avoid an error.
 {% endalert %}

 #### Product image